sukykaur/AzureGDPR/PaaSWebAppOverview.md

 3. Protect: Establish security controls to prevent, detect, and respond to vulnerabilities and data breaches.
 4. Report: Keep required documentation and manage data requests and breach notifications.

-The following section details this reference architecture's development and implementation elements as they relate to each step
+The following section details this reference architecture's development and implementation elements as they relate to each step.

-### **Discover**
+### Discover
 A critical step to addressing GDPR requirements is to identify all personal data managed by the organization and where it resides.

 [Data Catalog](https://docs.microsoft.com/azure/data-catalog/data-catalog-what-is-data-catalog) makes data sources easily discoverable and understandable by the users who manage the data.
 Common data sources can be registered, tagged, and searched for personal data.
 The data remains in its existing location, but a copy of its metadata is added to Data Catalog, along with a reference to the data source location.
 The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.